ryanq47/ryanq47.github.io/about.md

 # Purpose of this site
-My main goal here is to share cool discoveries, show off tools, or just do some guides (usually that I refrence myself...), most of it will be related to cyber, but some other oddities may slip in as well!
+My main goal here is to share cool discoveries, show off tools, or just do some guides (usually that I reference myself...), most of it will be related to cyber, but some other oddities may slip in as well!